n6g7/redux-saga-firebase/README.md

 ```

 Make sure your client provides a implementation of [`fetch`](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), either natively or via a polyfill ([`whatwg-fetch`](https://www.npmjs.com/package/whatwg-fetch) is a pretty good one).

-📱 It also works with React Native!
-Here's a very simple example: https://github.com/n6g7/cat/tree/master/rn.

 ## API